odisha-ml/website/content/blogs/how-did-we-get-here/dawn-of-ai.md

     print("Therapist-Bot:", reply(user))
 ```

-> **Challenge:** Add a pattern that recognises “because …I” explanations and probes deeper.
+> **Challenge:** Add a pattern that recognises "because …I" explanations and probes deeper.

 ---

 ## Indian & Regional Threads

-* **Ramanujan’s** explorations of infinite series and formal reasoning seeded a culture of mathematical rigor later echoed in Indian logic research.
+* **Ramanujan's** explorations of infinite series and formal reasoning seeded a culture of mathematical rigor later echoed in Indian logic research.
-* **TIFRAC**—commissioned 1960—was India’s first indigenous computer, based on the IAS design and boasting ferrite-core memory.([en.wikipedia.org][14])
+* **TIFRAC**—commissioned 1960—was India's first indigenous computer, based on the IAS design and boasting ferrite-core memory.[^14]
 * Today, IITs and IIIT-Hyderabad carry that torch, hosting centers for **Responsible AI** and multilingual LLM research.

 ## Timeline Diagram